mihdalal/robomimic/docs/modules/algorithms.md

 ## Implemented Algorithms

-Refer [here](../introduction/implemented_algorithms.html) for the list of algorithms currently implemented in robomimic
+Refer [here](../introduction/implemented_algorithms.html) for the list of algorithms currently implemented in sp_robomimic